Caring for Microcement Surfaces

-Heavy work is not recommended during this time, but if it does take place then we recommend covering the floor with a breathable material and only covering down whilst work is taking place.
-Protection should lifted off for the majority of the time and certainly through the night.
+Fixtures & Fittings: You can also install fixtures & fittings, like 2nd fix electrics and plumbing after 48 hours too.
+Heavy work is not recommended during this time, but if it does take place then we recommend covering the microcement surfaces with a breathable material and only covering down whilst work is taking place.
+The protection should lifted off for the majority of the time and certainly through the night.
 The surface needs to dry out and harden.
 If airflow is restricted, it could stain permanently & not cure to full strength.

 Fixing to Microcement Surfaces